abhishek-kumar-code/Redfish_Public/Specification.md

 ###### Query parameters

 Clients can add query parameters to request additional features from the service.
-These features include pagination, expansion and filtering and are explained below.
+These features include pagination and expansion, and are explained below.

 | Attribute | Description                                                                                                                                                     | Example                             |
 | ---       | ---                                                                                                                                                             | ---                                 |